Zambia threatens to shut Shoprite after dismissal of 3,000

 "Sata was always going to be interventionist - that's what he campaigned on.
 But his interventions are legitimate, or have been so far," said Francois Conradie, a political analyst at NKC Independent Economists.

-"They were all cases of enforcing labor and health and safety rules and refusing to tolerate big foreign-owned companies exploiting their Zambian workers," he said.
+"They were all cases of enforcing labour and health and safety rules and refusing to tolerate big foreign-owned companies exploiting their Zambian workers," he said.

-Shares in Shoprite were 0.67 percent higher at 1106 GMT, largely in line with Johannesburg's Top-40 index .JTOPI.
+Shares in Shoprite were 0.34 percent higher at 1100 GMT, largely in line with Johannesburg's Top-40 index.

-(Additional reporting by Tiisetso Motsoeneng and Ed Stoddard; Writing by Tiisetso Motsoeneng; Editing by Ruth Pitchford and David Evans)
+(Additoonal reporting by Tiisetso Motsoeneng and Ed Stoddard; Writing by Tiisetso Motsoeneng; Editing by Ruth Pitchford)